 The arrangement with B&T works much differently than the arrangement with Lightning.
 B&T does have its own (ineffectual) POD division called TextStream, but your book doesn’t go through that.
 Instead, B&T acts strictly as a wholesaler, buying and selling copies provided by CreateSpace itself.
 That’s why there are no special physical requirements for this outlet, and why you can only sell through it with a CreateSpace ISBN, which for B&T associates the book with CreateSpace’s account.

 With B&T likely getting the same discount as Lightning and Ingram, your book will be short-discounted there too, which will again make it unattractive to retailers.
 And actually, they’re not likely to see it anyway, since B&T normally doesn’t include a book in the listings it sends to retailers unless B&T has it in stock.
-But since this outlet is mostly offered to you for selling to schools and libraries, these are not big concerns.
+But since this outlet is mostly offered to you for selling to schools and libraries rather than to those retailers, these are not big concerns.

 I hope this helps you navigate CreateSpace’s convoluted Expanded Distribution Channel!